vtoton/vtoton/README.md

-dev of industrial Base Operation, real
+dev of industrial day of doom, real